 In 1911, Reverend H. S. Driscoll of Heathersville, Virginia became the seventh Pastor.
 During his pastorate, plans continued for the renovation and expansion of the facilities.
 On January 11, 1914, the auditorium and new addition were rededicated.
 This new addition was later known as the Kellum Bible Class.
 Later in 1914, Reverend Driscoll resigned.

 The next several years (1914-1918) represented challenging times not only for the church, but for the entire world.
 With the outbreak of World War I, the great flu epidemic, and the influx of military personnel to our area, the problems and responsibilities of the church became increasingly significant.

 On January 6, 1915, the Reverend I. T. Jacobs became the church's eighth Pastor.
-On the same day the church voted to change the name from Second Baptist Church to Orcutt Avenue Baptist Church.
+On the same day, the church voted to change the name from Second Baptist Church to Orcutt Avenue Baptist Church.
 On February 10, 1915, the name was officially changed and remained such until April 12, 1970.
 Under the leadership of Revered Jacobs, 143 members were added to the church during 1915.
 Membership totaled 665 at the end of that year.
 During the years of World War I, Newport News became a port of embarkation.
-The church petitioned the sate mission board to send a camp pastor to serve at nearby Camp Stuart (later known as Stuart Gardens).
-In 1916 the church purchased a parsonage.
+The church petitioned the state mission board to send a camp pastor to serve at nearby Camp Stuart (later known as Stuart Gardens).
+In 1916, the church purchased a parsonage.
 At the end of 1917, church enrollment was 708, and the church budget was $8,256.50.
 Reverend Jacobs resigned in the spring of 1920.